 - Address any technological problems/issues immediately if they do occur.

-If you need a quiet space to have a phone or Skype interview, you can use the CDO!.
-Call the Office to make arrangements at (845) 437-5285.
+If you need a quiet space to have a virtual interview, you can use the CCE!
+Call the office to make arrangements at (845) 437-5285.

 In-Person (or Second Round) Interviews